Quantco/metalearners/docs/glossary.rst

     Similar to the R-Learner, the Double Machine Learning blueprint relies on estimating two nuisance models in its first stage: a propensity model as well as an outcome model.
-Unlike the R-Learner, the last-stage or treatment effect model might need a specific type of estimator.
+Unlike the R-Learner, the last-stage or treatment effect model might need to be a specific type of estimator.
     See `Chernozhukov et al. (2016) <https://arxiv.org/abs/1608.00060>`_.